Haitian conflict: Escalation

 By mid-2023, the gang war between G9 and G-Pep continued unabated, and the resistance by anti-gang vigilantes also grew in scope.
 Thousands of people were displaced by the clashes.
-The severity of the ongoing gang war in Haiti has led to the United Nations Security Council authorizing a one-year deployment of an international force led by Kenya to help the Haitian government deal with the crisis.
+The severity of the ongoing gang war led the United Nations Security Council to authorize a one-year deployment of an international force led by Kenya to help the Haitian government deal with the crisis.
 Chérizier declared that G9 would resist if an international intervention force committed "human rights abuses" and claimed that it would "be a fight of the Haitian people to save the dignity of our country."

+On 22 September, the Taliban gang of Canaan run by Jeff Larose attacked the touristic town of Saut-d'Eau at the request of 5 Seconds gang leader Johnson "Izo" Alexandre, resulting in many injuries and at least 12 deaths.
+The motive for the attack, which lasted several days and spread to Mirebalais, was thought to be related to arms smuggling.

 On 1 November, the Grand Ravine gang, led by Ti Lapli, launched attacks against the Mariani area, killing one police officer and sparking over 2,400 civilians to leave their homes.
-The gangs gained control over the National Directorate for Water and Sanitation (DINEPA)'s offices in the area, which are used to supply water to other areas in Port-au-Prince.
+The gangs gained control over the National Directorate for Water and Sanitation's offices in the area, which are used to supply water to other areas in Port-au-Prince.
 It was believed that the occupation endangered the safety of the water supply.
 On 8 December, the United States Treasury Department announced sanctions placed on four Haitian gang leaders, Johnson André ("Izo"), Renel Destina ("Ti Lapli"), Vitel'Homme Innocent, and Wilson Joseph ("Lanmò San Jou"), for human rights violations.

-On 12 December, the Haitian National Police launched an operation from Carrefour into Mariani, with an assault involving excavators resulting in the bulldozing and burning down of many houses around the market alleged to have been used by gang members.
-Several civilians in the area were injured in the clashes which reportedly lasted until 3:00 PM.
+On 12 December, the Haitian National Police launched an operation from Carrefour into Mariani, with an assault involving excavators resulting in the razing of many houses around the market alleged to have been used by gang members.
+Several civilians in the area were injured in the clashes.
 In a 20 December press conference, the Haitian national police announced its intention to conduct greater police operations in Port-au-Prince to protect civilians, regulate traffic and stem gang violence during the end-of-year period.
 Intensified police presences would be instated throughout the city.

-On 26 December, the US Embassy in Port-au-Prince went on lockdown after gunfire was heard in the area.
+On 26 December, the U.S. Embassy in Port-au-Prince went on lockdown after gunfire was heard in the area.